 Go to Amazon and type in a popular search term like “Glass Measuring Cup” and see what the suggested results are before pressing enter.
 Take a look at those suggested items.

 Browse until you find a product that complies with all the criteria.
-Go on Alibaba source a product.
+Go on Alibaba to source the product.
 Using this method, be ready for endless hours spent in front of the monitor.

 Manual method #2

-Browse Amazon by category and subcategory.
-Look at the top-ranked items.
-When looking at those lists, look for products with bad reviews.
-Click on those bad reviews.
-See what the complaints are.
+Spend some time and browse Amazon by category and subcategory.
+Take a look look at the top-ranked items.
+When looking at those lists, take a more in-depth look for products that have bad reviews.
+Click on those negative review and see what the complaints are.

 NOTE: Making a product that is better than others listed on Amazon is extremely difficult when capital is tight, molds for a factory are more than expensive.